orono's response to Coronavirus (COVID-19)

 - We are planning — the City’s staff are committed to maintain all essential services during the COVID19 pandemic.

 - We are cleaning — with a focus on disinfecting high-touch areas daily at all City facilities.
 City Hall is wiping down all doors, counters and other areas periodically throughout the day.
 We are providing hand sanitizer for visitors to wash hands.

 - We are implementing Minnesota Department of Health recommendations as outlined by the CDC — the City is following mitigation guidelines including encouraging social distancing measures with staff and the public, and reducing activities.

 - We are following Minnesota Department of Labor – Occupational Safety and Health Administration (OSHA) guidance on Preparing Workplaces for COVID-19

 - Take basic protective measures against the coronavirus – Stay informed and aware of the latest information about the COVID-19 outbreak.

 - Stay home — If you are sick or have been exposed to someone who is sick, please conduct City business online or by phone.
-If you have a fever, cough and difficulty breathing, seek medical attention early and call in advance.
-Follow the directions of your local health authority.
+Follow CDC guidance if symptoms develop.

 - Do your part — don’t flush disinfecting wipes, baby wipes and other non-flushable personal hygiene products, these items are solid waste and must be disposed of with other refuse in the trash and never flushed down the toilet.
 If flushed, especially in large quantities, even wipes labeled as “flushable” can completely block the sewer and cause messy, expensive sewer backups into homes.